macnibblet/MCNElasticSearch/README.md

 ------------------------

-Now im going to continue on the previous example, and take a piece of code from my API written using ```PhlyRestfully```
+Now im going to continue on the previous example, and take a piece of code from my API written using ```PhlyRestfully``` and perform a search against my companies type sorting by distance and filtering away all companies further away then 1000km

 ```php
 class CompanyResource implements ListenerAggregateInterface